-Amends Section 26.041, Tax Code.
 Adds specific voter-approval tax rate guidelines for counties with a population of 500,000 or more.

-In the first year in which an additional sales and use tax is required to be collected, for a county with a population of 500,000 or more, for county with population of 500,000 or more, the voter-approval rate = no-new-revenue maintenance and operations rate + (current debt rate - sales tax gain rate).
+In the first year in which an additional sales and use tax is required to be collected, for a taxing unit other than a special taxing unit or more, for county with population of 500,000 or more, the voter-approval rate = no-new-revenue maintenance and operations rate + (current debt rate - sales tax gain rate).

-In a year in which a taxing unit imposes an additional sales and use tax, voter-approval tax rate for taxing unit other than special taxing unit or county with population of 500,000 or more = [last year's maintenance and operations expense / (current total value - new property value)] + (current debt rate - sales tax revenue rate).
+In a year in which a taxing unit imposes an additional sales and use tax, voter-approval tax rate for taxing unit other than special taxing unit or county with population of 500,000 or more = (last year's maintenance and operations expense / (current total value - new property value)) + (current debt rate - sales tax revenue rate).

-In a year in which a taxing unit has been imposing an additional sale and use tax ceases to impose an additional sales and tax, for a county with a population of 500,000 or more, the voter-approval tax rate = [last year's maintenance and operations expense / (current total value - new property value)] + current debt rate.
+In a year in which a taxing unit has been imposing an additional sale and use tax ceases to impose an additional sales and tax, for a taxing unit other than a special taxing unit a county with a population of 500,000 or more, the voter-approval tax rate = (last year's maintenance and operations expense / (current total value - new property value)) + current debt rate.